locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 |project_markup| implements a counterpart to
 :program:`snapd`'s
 `interface manager <https://snapcraft.io/docs/interface-management>`__,
-controlling whether an individual SDK can use resources beyond its confinement.
+which controls whether an SDK can use resources beyond its confines.
-You can think of specific interfaces as resource *types*: file system, hardware, computational and so on.
+You can think of specific interfaces as resource *types*: file system, hardware, computing and so on.

-The interfaces are defined in the SDKs themselves, so the user doesn't have direct control over them in the workshop definition.
+The interfaces are referenced by the SDKs, so the user doesn't have direct control over them in the workshop definition.

 Currently, |project_markup| supports the following interfaces:

 - :ref:`content interface <exp_content_interface>` (auto-connected)